auraphp/Aura.Http/README.md

                     ->get('http://localhost/private/index.php');
 ```

-Cookies and cookie authorization
+Cookies and Cookie Authorization
 --------------------------------

-Note: Currently the CookieJar file that Curl creates is incompatible with the
+Note: Currently the `CookieJar` file that `Curl` creates is incompatible with
-Streams CookieJar file and vis versa.
+the `Streams` `CookieJar` file and vis versa.

 Logging into a site using cookies (although if the site has CSRF protection
 in place this won't work):